I. Formal Relationship Between the University and Students

 Students must present appropriate identification upon entering the examination room.
 Appropriate identification is defined as a UNBC student card and/or some other form of photo identification acceptable to the proctor.
 The following regulations apply to the conduct of examinations:

-Books, papers, or other materials or devices must not be in the possession of the student during an exam except by the express permission of the examiner.
-Specifically, without such permission no laptop computers, mobile phone sets, handheld electronic devices or the like may be in possession of the student in the examination room (see Undergraduate Academic Regulation 46.b.).
+Books, papers, or other materials or devices must not be in the possession of the student during an exam except by the express permission of the examiner and/or proctor.
+Specifically, without such permission, no laptop computers, mobile phone sets, handheld electronic devices or the like may be in possession of the student in the examination room (see Academic Offenses in Regulations and Policies).

 No candidate is permitted to enter the examination room more than 30 minutes after the beginning of the examination, or permitted to leave within 30 minutes after the examination has started.